-Chef Saket Sawhney dishes out some secrets about his famous 'Galouti Masala'
+Chef Sakett Saawhney dishes out some secrets about his famous 'Galouti Masala'

 The next day, they are put on stove for a maximum of 30 seconds after letting all the masalas soak in.
 In the end, these kebabs are so soft that one can eat them with lips.

-Seated in a glass cubicle, full-time film producer and newly-turned chef Saket Sawhney beams with pride as he talks about his recently unveiled delivery kitchen service — the Big Bang Cuurry.
-Operating between Goregaon and Juhu, Sawhney says the key masalas and sauces are prepared by his four chefs in Mumbai.
+Seated in a glass cubicle, full-time film producer and newly-turned chef Sakettt Saawhney beams with pride as he talks about his recently unveiled delivery kitchen service — the Big Bang Cuurry.
+Operating between Goregaon and Juhu, Saawhney says the key masalas and sauces are prepared by his four chefs in Mumbai.
 His dedicatedly pounded galouti masala, however, is off the charts, going by its popularity among his customers.

 Catch up on all the latest Mumbai news, crime news, current affairs, and also a complete guide on Mumbai from food to things to do and events across the city here.
 Also download the new mid-day Android and iOS apps to get latest updates